Greengage wine is sweet and mild, with a pale yellow color and a classic sweet dessert wine finish.

 - Pit the greengage plums, and then freeze them overnight.
 This breaks their cells to help them release juices but also helps damage the pectin that would cause a cloudy wine.

 - Defrost the plums in a brewing bucket, and pour 3 quarts of boiling water over them.
-When cool, add pectic enzyme, lemon juice, and wine yeast (but not the sugar).
+When completely cooled, add pectic enzyme, yeast nutrient, lemon juice, and wine yeast (but not the sugar).
 Cover with a towel or loosely with a lid and allow the mixture to ferment for 4-5 days.

 - Dissolve the sugar in a quart of water on the stove, stirring to ensure all the sugar is completely incorporated.
 Allow the syrup to cool.